bogosorter/beetle/readme.md

 return tiles(5);
 ```

 The next example is more involved: it evaluates an expression tree using both record and sum types.
-There are a couple of interesting things worth mentioning.
-First, instead of using pattern-matching, *beetle* relies on type assertions.
-Then, instead of introducing a new variable, the previous variable is automatically lowered to match the asserted type.
+Notice how, instead of using pattern-matching, *beetle* relies on type assertions.
+Additionally, instead of introducing a new variable, the previous variable is automatically lowered to match the asserted type.
 Finally, the lines that evaluate `left` and `right` show that, since the compiler can deduce that all possible types for `expression` are records with `left` and `right` members, their values can be read even though the exact type of `expression` hasn't been determined yet.

 ```
 Expression